Legume Research

 Pulses assume special significance in the cropping systems and daily diets in India.
 Traditionally pulses are used for human consumption as dehusked seed splits after minimal processing.
 They are also the important ingredient of popular Indian snacks.
 The present paper reviews the research studies done on various components of value chain of pulses and draws upon the learnings.
 The value chains of pulses in India are long and complexed with a number of actors performing specific roles.
 The input providers, farmers, aggregators, wholesaler, commission agents, retailers, processors, millers, consumers, financial institutions, ware houses, researchers and policy makers together work to build the pulses value chains in India.

 The concept of Value Chain (VC) was introduced by Porter (1985), as the entire range of activities involved in bringing out products or services from initiation to different phases of production to distribution, reaching the consumers and final disposal after use, thus ensuring both value creation and value capture (Zamora 2016) by involving the related actors and action as the linking chain (Norton, 2014).
 These actors produce, store and transmit the materials, information /services, etc for end-market effect collectively and simultaneously (Perez and Oddone, 2016).
 The product assumed to gain value as it moves from one player to another in the chain (Hellin and Meijer, 2006).
 Besides flow of products, the knowledge and information, finances, payments and the social capital also move between the actors (Norton, 2014).
-The concept was initially applied in business perspective (GTZ Value Links, 2008) involving all the above elements (Brown, 1997; Kaplinsky and Morris 2001; Kumar et al., 2016).
+The concept was initially applied in business perspective (GTZ Value Links, 2008) involving all the above elements (Brown, 1997; Kaplinsky and Morris 2001; Kumar and Sharma, 2016).

 Value Chain Analysis (VCA) extends traditional supply chain analysis by identifying value being added to the product or service at each stage of the chain thus addressing the weaknesses of traditional system (Kaplinsky and Morris, 2003).
 VCA also analyze the degree of relationships among the actors and coordination mechanism (Trienekens, 2011) with focus on the dynamics of complex linkages within a network involving suppliers, distributors, partners and collaborators (Zott et al., 2011).
 Value chain analysis includes both qualitative and quantitative approaches (Zamora, 2016) using market mapping, observation, semi- structured interview schedules and focus group meetings (Hellin and Meizer, 2006).